vcjain/jenkins_tomcat_demo/README.md

 ### Deploying using SCP command
 - Add SSH Agent plugin
-- Add  Tomcat server private key (.pem file) as Jenkins credential
+- Add  Tomcat server private key (.pem file) as Jenkins credential, (tomcat-key)
 - Create a Jenkins pipeline Job
 - Define a parameter as name TOMCAT_IP, as this is used in Jenkinsfile